Our consultants and trainers deliver practical, results-oriented communication skills to corporate and agency clients.

 Mr. Barnes received a B.A. from Kentucky State, is an adjunct faculty member at Alliant International University's Presidio World College, and has served as a guest facilitator/presenter at the Stanford Graduate School of Business (GSB), Sonoma State University and the Wright Institute.
 Mr. Barnes a member of the Stanford Facilitator Network, a former Director at National Training Labs Institute (NTL) , and a Director of Cross-Cultural Communications, Inc.

-Judith Noel, M.Ed. has degrees in Education, Counseling Psychology, and Organizational Behavior.
+Judith Noel has degrees in Education, Counseling Psychology, and Organizational Behavior.
 She has expertise in organization culture change, leadership development, diversity, work redesign efforts, quality improvement processes and building high performance cross-functional teams.

 Ms. Noel coaches senior executives in Fortune 100 companies in numerous industries.
-Her 24 year old consulting firm, the Seapoint Consulting Corporation, specializes in organizational change and executive development.
-She currently leads an international group of women in a five-year collaborative research project on women's leadership, is the founder of the LUNA Institute for Women's Leadership and Learning,and has held teaching positions at the Whithemore School of Business and Economics, the Universities of New Hampshire, Minnesota, Sonoma State and Georgetown.
+Her 32 year old consulting firm, the Seapoint Consulting Corporation, specializes in organizational change and executive development.
+She has co-led and mentored several 3-year collaboratives about women's leadership, is the founder of the LUNA Institute for Women's Leadership and Learning,and has held teaching positions at the Whittemore School of Business and Economics at the University of New Hampshire, and at Sonoma State and Georgetown.

-Ms. Noel qualifies practitioners in the MBTI through Otto Kroeger Associates, is a guest trainer at the Stanford Facilitator Network at the Stanford Graduate School of Business (GSB), a former Director at National Training Labs Institute (NTL) and a Director of Cross-Cultural Communications, Inc.
+Ms. Noel qualifies practitioners in the MBTI through Otto Kroeger Associates, is a guest trainer at the Stanford Facilitator Network at the Stanford Graduate School of Business (GSB), is a current Director at National Training Labs Institute (NTL) and also a Director at Cross-Cultural Communications, Inc.

 Picture of George Soto, M.Ed.